Saturday, December 27, 2008

 One becomes two,

-Two shall become three,
+Two becomes three,

 Three to secure the freedom of many.